 ...
 I know some have suggested quasi-judicial bodies should not be subject to these standards, and I disagree.
 Anybody who can make a final decision on behalf of the people should be governed by these standards.
-Carve outs only invite suspicion and create potential division.25
+Carve outs only invite suspicion and create potential division.48

-Michael Wojcik, former member of the Rochester City Council, also expressed opposition to a quasi-judicial decision:
+Michael Wojcik, a former member of the Rochester City Council, also expressed opposition to an exception for quasi-judicial decisions:

 I would urge the board not to carve out any exceptions for individual professions or individual parts of the governing processes.
 In local government the application of policies (quasi-judicial) by appointed bodies, elected bodies, and professional staff is as important as the creation of policy itself.
-Disclosure of lobbying activities is not a high bar and is a fair expectation for people paid even a de minimis amount for direct or indirect lobbying.26
+Disclosure of lobbying activities is not a high bar and is a fair expectation for people paid even a de minimis amount for direct or indirect lobbying.49

-Sean Hayford Oleary, former planning commissioner and current city council member for the City of Richfield, also provided examples of attempts to influence his actions while serving in both roles, that are not currently disclosed as lobbying, but which should be available to the public.27
+Sean Hayford Oleary, a former planning commissioner and current city council member for the City of Richfield, also provided examples of attempts to influence his actions while serving in both roles, that have not been disclosed as lobbying, but which should be available to the public.50